Navy Petty Officer First Class Lennon supports the 58th Presidential Inauguration

 |0

-This work, Navy Petty Officer First Class Lennon supports the 58th Presidential Inauguration, by SGT Ashley Marble, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Navy Petty Officer First Class Lennon supports the 58th Presidential Inauguration, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT